 - International Studies Program

 Use with documents, not people.
-“According to the report,” but “Professor Barbara McLeod says.”
+“According to the report,” but “Professor Barbara McLeod said.”

 Acceptable in all references for the college entrance examination.
 Do not use periods.
 Once an acronym for American College Testing, ACT became the official name in 1996.
 Avoid the redundant “ACT test.”